fuatcoskun/fuatcoskun.github.io/_posts/2016-05-29-how-to-test-amazon-push-notifications.md

 Here we have two parameters as "CLIENT_ID" and "CLIENT_SECRET".
 You can learn your application specific "CLIENT_SECRET" and "CLIENT_ID" from your <a href="https://developer.amazon.com/home.html">Amazon Developer Console</a> page.

 After replacing these two parameters with your application and device information, you can run this "adm_getAccessToken-test.sh" or copy/paste it into your console.
-If everything goes well, you will obtain an access token.
+If everything goes well, you will obtain an access token in the result as follows.

+{% highlight json %}
+{"access_token":"Atc|MQEBIM0Dc27MHx928R3chgdJg8M9QfoefieqnamEN_RZ72psemXLI0M_oFt2w_pXjCE5FFiLTrB2l9B6BU1JxNEXbqV9KV3mLp9RjPS8JID2-jT6XD76KQzP1mHvisQKwrkxrzTc1lV0zOtVkhC5xFVES0pu_aH6VU9Q7plfqR-JEKb0q...nRCzzpYpF2l-iHBnTNF0v4bPNwCTU3ywPGPZVzv0I","scope":"messaging:push","token_type":"bearer","expires_in":3600}
+{% endhighlight %}

 ### Sending Push Notification